Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên01/06/2024

 In the South, when mentioning broth, people immediately think of the phrase "hu tieu nuoc leo".
-This type of broth has nothing to do with bun nuoc leo, because the way of preparing the two types is different: broth (in hu tieu) is the type of broth made from meat + spices; while broth (in bun nuoc leo in Soc Trang) is water boiled with linh fish sauce, shrimp and snakehead fish meat + spices.
+This type of broth has nothing to do with bun nuoc leo, because the way of preparing the two types is different: broth (in hu tieu) is the type of broth made from meat + spices; while broth (in bun nuoc leo in Soc Trang ) is water boiled with linh fish sauce, shrimp and snakehead fish meat + spices.

 In the Central region, there is also a type called "nuoc leo", but it is completely different.
-This is "a Hue dipping sauce, made from sweet soy sauce, chili powder, fish sauce, pork bone broth, sugar, MSG, lard, dried onions and garlic, roasted peanuts and sesame, pork liver, with a rich sweet, nutty, spicy flavor, used to dip some Hue specialties ( Great Vietnamese Dictionary by Nguyen Nhu Y, 1999).
+This is "the Hue dipping sauce, made from sweet soy sauce, chili powder, fish sauce, pork bone broth, sugar, MSG, lard, dried onions and garlic, roasted peanuts and sesame, pork liver, has a rich sweet, nutty, spicy flavor, used to dip some Hue specialties ( Great Vietnamese Dictionary by Nguyen Nhu Y, 1999).

 In the Nom script, there are some lèo words with different meanings, for example lèo (料, 撩,𫃼.繚) means a string to tie a sail or a paper kite (to control); lèo (僚): a string to hang a prize; lèo (了, 𦫼) in lèo heo (desolate, deserted, sad); lèo (尞, 繚) in lèo nám (carved lines on the edge of a cabinet, edge of a bed); or lèo means not encountering obstacles (straight lèo).
 There are also lèo teo (sparse); lèo lá (not simple); théo lèo (gossip); lèo nheo (not neat); The most notable is the word lèo (膫) in "nước lèo", which appeared around the 19th century, meaning "meat broth" ( Help reading Nom and Sino-Vietnamese by Anthony Tran Van Kiem (2004).